BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-12-captioning-in-the-streaming-world.md

  color: rgb(251,87,66) # this is Bedrock color here
 ---

-# Subtitles, open captions, closed caption, SDH, oh my!
+# Subtitles, open captions, closed captions, SDH, oh my!

 Wait, what?
 Subtitles and captions are not the same?
 Have you noticed the popular « cc » logo in a player you use, standing for « Closed Captions » but you have never heard of Open Captions?
 In this article we are going to dive into the different textual representations used in the streaming world.